2HO4/2HO4/README.md

 # About Me

-Hi I'm Anton, an Econometrics and Data Science student, and this is how I keep track of my work!
+Hi I'm Anton, I enjoy learning about computer and data science, and this is how I keep track of my work!

 <!--
 **2HO4/2HO4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.